mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 ### Part 3: Build a web site using Node.js

+In this Part you will build as simple web server using Node.js.

 0) We need to store our web artifacts in an empty directory.
 Create an empty directory named Project1_Part3.

 1) Within the directory, create a file named ViewHeartbeats.js with the following content: